pbourguignon/python-abc/README.md

 Basic usage
 -----------

+The sampler comes in two flavor: a non-parallel version (in module ABC.py) and a parallel version (in module ABCmp.py).
+Both interfaces are mostly identical.

-The constructor ABC.ABCSampler object takes references to functions:
+The main class is ABC.ABCSampler (ABCmp.ABCmp respectively).
+Its constructor takes references to functions:

-[f_prior]
-generates samples from the prior distribution
+* @f_prior@ generates samples from the prior distribution

-[f_model]
-takes an output from f_prior, and returns a sample from the model
+* @f_model@ takes an output from f_prior, and returns a sample from the model

-[f_summarize]
-takes an output from f_model, and returns summary statistics
+* @f_summarize@ takes an output from f_model, and returns summary statistics